We use two-factor authentication to keep your Substack account secure. If enabled on your account, you'll need more than just your password to log in.

 How do I set up two-factor authentication?

-On your Settings page:
+On your account Settings page:

 1. Enable recovery questions which can be used in the event you lose access to your email or authenticator app.